Alexander-r/box2d/README.md

 ## License of this port (Go)

-Box2D.go has the zlib license.
-While the zlib license does not require acknowledgement, we encourage you to give credit to Box2D.go in your product.
+Box2D Go has the zlib license.
+While the zlib license does not require acknowledgement, we encourage you to give credit to Box2D Go in your product.